 Often opioid prescription painkillers are combined with other medicines to increase their effectiveness.
-One such common combination is oxycodone and acetaminophen.
-Oxycodone and acetaminophen are most commonly known as the brand name Percocet, although there are other names for this combination.
+One such combination is oxycodone and acetaminophen.
+The combination of oxycodone and acetaminophen is most commonly known as the brand-name drug Percocet, although there are other names for this combination.

-There’s something else to consider when looking at the side effects of oxycodone and acetaminophen and that’s physical dependence.
+There’s something else to consider when looking at the side effects of oxycodone and acetaminophen, and that’s physical dependence.
 Physical dependence is separate from addiction, and it can occur with or without a psychological addiction to the drug.
 Physical dependence means your body has become dependent on the use of a drug, which in this case would be oxycodone.
 When that happens, and you try to stop using it suddenly, you may have withdrawal symptoms.

-It’s also important not to drink when you take oxycodone and acetaminophen because you’re amplifying the potential for liver damage to occur.
+It’s also important not to drink alcohol when you take oxycodone and acetaminophen because you’re amplifying the potential for liver damage to occur.